A few years ago, I decided I wanted to get better at golf.

 It can be weird to talk about job performance in church, but if you just put it on the calendar and make it a regularly scheduled conversation, you’ll take the edge off.

-Here’s a form you can print out and use to guide these conversations.
+Church Fuel members can find a staff evaluation form in the resource library to go over with their staff.
 Use it once or twice a year and make it normal to talk about performance.